kentywang/-jigg-lysp-puff-/README.md

     (enum-interval 1 3)
     ```
+  - I believe we'll need to either implement GC in our "virtual" heap and
+    stack (including registers?), or implement GC for C. The latter will be
+    very similar to the building explicit-control evaluator in SICP.
 - Writeup architecture readme.
 - I waiver between relying on default initialization for Elements and
   explicitly setting the values.
 Choose one.
 (Also, we might not be able to